What causes fatigue?

 Anaemia

 Anaemia is a low level of red blood cells or haemoglobin.
 Haemoglobin is the part of the red blood cell that carries oxygen around the body.
 Anaemia can make you feel tired, dizzy, short of breath and have problems concentrating.
-It may have many causes, including chemotherapy.
+Several things can cause anaemia, including chemotherapy.
 You will have regular blood tests to check your blood cell levels during chemotherapy.
-There are things your doctors can do to treat anaemia.
+Anaemia can be treated.

 How you are feeling emotionally

-When you have cancer it’s natural to feel worried, anxious, down or stressed.
+When you have cancer it’s natural to feel anxious or down.
 But sometimes these feelings can become overwhelming.
 Anxiety and depression can be common in people with pancreatic cancer.
 And depression can be linked to fatigue in people with cancer.

-Your medical team may be able to help with things that might be worrying you.
-For example, how to get advice about financial issues, or managing at home.
+Your medical team may be able to help with anxiety and depression.
+Talk to them about things that might be worrying you like financial issues, or managing at home.
 Dealing with problems like these may reduce stress and anxiety.
+Anti-depressants can help manage depression but can sometimes cause side effects, including feeling tired.

-• Family and friends can often provide a lot of emotional support.
+• Family and friends may provide emotional support.

 • Our specialist nurses on the Support Line can also help with emotional support.